Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 In~\cite{he2017non} the authors proposed an alternative non-Markovianity measure based on the relative entropy of coherence in a bipartite setup.
 Consider a bipartite system $AB$ in a state $\rho^{AB}$, where only the system of Alice undergoes an IOSD characterized by $\Lambda_{t}$.
 Let $\rho^{AB}_s$ and $\rho_t^{AB}$ denote the overall quantum state after evolution time $s$ and $t$, respectively.
 The relative entropy of coherence of the total system decreases monotonically, i.e.,

-Thus the proposed measure can capture effectively the characteristics of non-Markovianity of open quantum systems.
+{from which the proposed measure can effectively capture the features of non-Markovianity of open quantum systems.}

 While the methods just described allow to detect non-Markovianity only for incoherent evolutions, the tools presented in~\cite{wu2020detecting} allow to characterize non-Markovianity of any evolution based on the $\mathcal{QI}$ relative entropy (see discussion below Eq.~\eqref{upperbound}).
-The authors of~\cite{wu2020detecting} also experimentally investigated the evolution of the local coherence, the extended coherence, the $\mathcal{QI}$ relative entropy, and the steering induced coherence in both Markovian and non-Markovian processes.
+The authors of~\cite{wu2020detecting} also experimentally investigated the evolution of the local coherence, the extended coherence, the $\mathcal{QI}$ relative entropy {of both the system of interest and the ancillary particle}, and the steering induced coherence {of the ancillary particle} in both Markovian and non-Markovian processes.
 In the optical experiments, the polarization photonic state is regarded as the open system and the frequency of the corresponding photons is used as the environment.
 The open system dynamics is then realized by the coupling between the polarization and a birefringence crystal, where the non-Markovianity depends on the spectral properties of the photons.
 The experimental results in~\cite{wu2020detecting} show that information back-flow can be experimentally detected with respect to different reference bases.

 The authors of~\cite{environmentYu} investigated the sudden change phenomena of quantum coherence both theoretically and experimentally.
-In particular, the authors use decoherence in the polarization basis of a single photon, where the open system is determined by the differently evolved phases at every spatial position.
-Coherence dynamics occurs when the system and environmental (spatial modes) interact in a series of inclined birefringent media.
+In particular, the authors use decoherence in the polarization basis of a single photon, where the open system is determined by the {difference in evolved phases} at every spatial position.
+Coherence dynamics occurs when the system and environmental (spatial modes) interact in {several tilted} birefringent media.
 Thus by tuning the graphics of the environment, the sudden death phenomenon of quantum coherence can be observed~\cite{environmentYu}.
 Related experimental results investigating the dynamical behavior of quantum coherence in open quantum systems have been reported in~\cite{passos2019non,PhysRevA.99.022107,HuanFragility}.

 Apart from the relations between coherence and non-Markovianity, one of the most interesting phenomena observed in the context of coherence dynamics is the possibility for its freezing, which was first put forward in~\cite{theoryFrozen1} and developed further in~\cite{theoryFrozen2,FrozenCoherenceAtom}.
 The authors of~\cite{theoryFrozen1} demonstrate that the $\ell_1$-norm of coherence is frozen for some initial states under certain incoherent evolutions.
 Interestingly, in contrast to the single-qubit case, universal freezing of quantum coherence occurs in multi-qubit systems with an even number of qubits.
 When initialized in a certain class of states, such systems demonstrate measure-independent freezing of coherence under a certain class of incoherent qubit dynamics~\cite{theoryFrozen1}.